Perspective | Tom Brady is hardly ever uncomfortable. His return to New England was.

 “All those things are super personal,” Brady said earlier in the week. “...
 We handled things as gracefully as we could. … I think everyone understood where we were at, the people involved in the situation, and things worked out the best for all of us.”

-Belichick, meanwhile, managed to hint that Brady had simply imported the same system he had run in New England to Tampa.
-“It’s the offense he’s run his whole career,” Belichick said.
+Belichick, meanwhile, managed to hint that Brady had simply imported the same system he had run in New England to Tampa Bay.
+“It’s the offense he’s run his whole career,” he said.
 “Well, I mean, as it evolved here.”

 But you got an undeniable sense that the right thing had happened.
 It had been something short of a reunion.
 But it had been something close to a reconciliation.